GaloisInc/pate/pate_binja/README.md

 }
 ```

-There are several examples in [PATE Binja Demos repo](https://gitlab-ext.galois.com/pate/pate-binja-demos).
+There are several examples in the [PATE Binja Demos repo](https://gitlab-ext.galois.com/pate/pate-binja-demos).

 ## Installation